mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 #.
 Confirm DKIM and SPF records.

-   If the DKIM and SPF records are correct an "OK" image will appear next to the "DKIM Public Key"  and "SPF" section of "DNS Records"
+   If the DKIM and SPF records are correct, an "OK" image will appear next to the "DKIM Public Key"  and "SPF" section of "DNS Records"

    .. image:: byod_dkim_spf_verified.png